Who We Are

 For more, see Ben Falk's recent TEDx talk.

-Cornelius Murphy: Project Management, Studio Manager, Graphic Communications
+Cornelius Murphy: Project Management, Studio Manager, Communications, Design

-Cornelius supports WSD by synthesizing CAD and dynamic animation with hand drawing and other graphic media to produce compelling design communications.
-He also serves as project manager for studio-based projects and coordinates programs at the Whole Systems Research Farm.
+Cornelius manages the WSD office, provides project management, and synthesizes CAD and dynamic animation with hand drawing and other graphic media to produce compelling design communications.
 Cornelius worked as an associate designer in several California-based landscape architecture studios before coming to Vermont and Whole Systems Design.
 He holds a Permaculture Design Certificate from the Regenerative Design Institute in Bolinas, CA and a degree in Landscape Architecture from Temple University.
 Cornelius is the illustrator of the award-winning book the Resilient Farm and Homestead (Chelsea Green, 2013).

 Erica Koch Falk, ND, MEd: Whole Systems Skills Instructor, Medicinal Crops, Herbalist